-As a condition to the allocation of HOME funds, NHTF funds, and/or Low-Income Housing Tax Credits, Project Owners are required to enter into a binding agreement to comply with the terms and conditions of the Plan and do so upon submission of an application.
+As a condition to the allocation of HOME funds, NSP funds, NHTF funds, and/or Low-Income Housing Tax Credits, Project Owners are required to enter into a binding agreement to comply with the terms and conditions of the Plan and do so upon submission of an application.
 The Plan is part of the Agency's Affordable Housing Allocation Plan for the State of Wyoming.
+The Owner also agrees to abide by all WCDA Compliance Requirements, which can be found in the Wyoming Affordable Housing Compliance Manual located on the WCDA website at www.wyomingcda.com.